Housing Development Finance Corporation: HDFC Bank

-HDFC Standard Life Insurance Company Limited
+HDFC Life Insurance Company

-HDFC holds approx. 51.7% of shares in HDFC Life.
-Standard Life holds 49% shares as per latest Financial Statements.
+HDFC held approx. 48.7% of shares in HDFC Life and was the sole promoter of the company, as of May 2023.
 In September 2013, it was ranked third in terms of market share of private life insurance companies in India.
 On the same date, it had a network of approx. 72,000 financial consultants to sell its policies.